Dissipative particle dynamics

 Dissipative particle dynamics (DPD) is an off-lattice mesoscopic simulation technique which involves a set of particles moving in continuous space and discrete time.
-Particles represent whole molecules or fluid regions, rather than single atoms, and atomistic details are not considered relevant to the processes addressed.
+Particles represent groups of atoms or effective fluid parcels, rather than single atoms, and atomistic details are not considered relevant to the processes addressed.
 The particles' internal degrees of freedom are integrated out and replaced by simplified pairwise dissipative and random forces, so as to conserve momentum locally and ensure correct hydrodynamic behaviour.
 The main advantage of this method is that it gives access to longer time and length scales than are possible using conventional MD simulations.
 Simulations of polymeric fluids in volumes up to 100 nm in linear dimension for tens of microseconds are now common.

-DPD was initially devised by Hoogerbrugge and Koelman to avoid the lattice artifacts of the so-called lattice gas automata and to tackle hydrodynamic time and space scales beyond those available with molecular dynamics (MD).
-It was subsequently reformulated and slightly modified by P. Español to ensure the proper thermal equilibrium state.
-A series of new DPD algorithms with reduced computational complexity and better control of transport properties are presented.
-The algorithms presented in this article choose randomly a pair particle for applying DPD thermostating thus reducing the computational complexity.
+DPD was initially devised by Hoogerbrugge and Koelman to avoid the lattice artifacts of lattice gas automata and to tackle hydrodynamic time and space scales beyond those available with molecular dynamics (MD).
+It was subsequently reformulated by P. Español, who derived it with a Langevin equation framework and demonstrated that the fluctuation-dissipation relation must hold in order for DPD to sample canonical ensemble at equilibrium, thereby laying the theoretical foundation of the method.
+A series of new DPD algorithms with reduced computational complexity and better control of transport properties has emerged in recent years.
+Some of them chose randomly a pair particle for applying DPD thermostating thus reducing the computational complexity.